TiagoLourinho/Talk2Me/README.md

 The istance parameters should also be changed in the header of `aws_ec2.py`

+# Performance

+To test performance robustness two files were given, `sampler.py` and `spammer.py` (in `performance\`).
+The first one sample the CPU and MEM usage of the server process during a certain amount of seconds and the second one spams the server with consecutive messages from multiple users.

 # Usage

 1 - Configure the system in `source/config.py`